lbrenman/lambda-express-rest-api/README.md

     }
     ```

+## Deploy to Lambda

 * Create an index.mjs Lambda Handler file:

     ```js
     import serverless from 'serverless-http';